 Premier Miton Diversified funds

-Neil Birrell, Premier Miton’s Chief Investment Officer and lead manager of the Diversified fund range gives some examples of companies that could do well, in good economic times and bad.
+Neil Birrell, Premier Miton’s Chief Investment Officer and lead manager of the Diversified funds, details asset allocations changes across the fund range in December.

 For information purposes only.
 The views and opinions expressed here are those of the author at the time of writing and can change; they may not represent the views of Premier Miton and should not be taken as statements of fact, nor should they be relied upon for making investment decisions.